robren/dotfiles/README.md

 # My dotfiles.

-TLDR: After cloning this repo, run the scrips called install.sh in the dotfiles directory.
+TLDR: After cloning this repo, run the script called install.sh in the dotfiles directory.

 Similarly one can ignore what is in the install-notes.md, that's background, just run the install.sh script.